serrintine/StreamDoc/index.md

 Then, start streaming as you would with Twitch, but hitting the "Start Streaming" button.

 ## Play from VLC
-Open VLC
+Open VLC.
+Select "Open Network Stream":

 ![open vlc stream](https://serrintine.github.io/StreamDoc/img/vlcopenstream.png "open vlc stream")

-Enter the server URL from above along with the stream key:
+In the box that pops up, enter the server URL from above along with the stream key:

 ![vlc open stream](https://serrintine.github.io/StreamDoc/img/vlcopenstream1.png "vlc open stream")